Mateo Mužek

-Mateo Mužek (born 29 April 1995) is a Croatian professional football player who plays as a left back for Armenian Premier League side Alashkert.
+Mateo Mužek (born 29 April 1995) is a Croatian professional football player who plays as a left back for Široki Brijeg in Premier League of Bosnia and Herzegovina.

 Career

 On 28 July 2017, Mužek signed a two-year contract with Neftchi Baku.
 He left the club on 21 February 2018.

 On 26 January 2019, Mužek signed for Scottish Premiership side St. Mirren on deal until the end of the season.
-Muzek left Saints at the end of his contract, and signed for Sheriff Tiraspol.
-Muzek signed a two-year contract with Greek side AE Larisa on a free transfer on January 17, 2020.
+Muzek left Saints at the end of his contract and signed for Sheriff Tiraspol.
+Muzek signed a two-year contract with Greek side AE Larisa on a free transfer on 17 January 2020.

 On 31 January 2023, Alashkert announced the signing of Mužek.

+As of 11 July 2024, he was transferred to Albania playing with Dinamo city.

 Personal life

 His father Damir played professionally in Austria.